Generalisk/Unity-EasyLoadingScreen/Documentation~/LoadingScreenInfo.md

   # Loading Screen Info
 </div>

-The Loading Screen info is stored in A `LoadingInfo` component.
+The Loading Screen info is stored in a `LoadingInfo` component.
 It is generated just before the Loading Screen is opened and is destroyed just before the Loading Screen closes.

 The `LoadingInfo` component contains Loading instructions & Load Progress (ranged from 0-1).